simpleanalytics/docs/_docs/36_legal/05_data-security-and-ownership.md

 ## Integrations and Portability

 We give customers full ownership and value from their data.
 Our plugins seamlessly integrate with services like Google Tag Manager, CloudQuery, and WordPress.
 Our raw data export feature allows former customers to retain and use their data as they see fit.

+## You Own Your Data

+Simple Analytics makes no claim over your data.
+We do not store, sell, or use it for our purposes. **Your data belongs to you**.

+Your subscription pays for the service - not your data.
+We are an independently funded company with no ties to large corporations or the ad tech industry and do not use your data for marketing, for retargeting, for developing other services, and so on.

+## We Don’t Sell Your Data

+Simple Analytics does not use or sell your data to third parties.
+Data access is limited to Simple Analytics and trusted service providers.
+All our providers are contractually obligated to only use the data as needed to power our service: they cannot disclose it, sell it, or use it for their own ends.